We believe that no matter what the future looks like, the fundamentals of life will always stay the same, and these are our core areas of investment:

 Improving human and environmental health are two of the most basic ways you can empower people and improve their lives.
-When you provide information and easier access to medical care, people can take control of their own health and make better choices.

 Annual cost of diet-related diseases, such as heart disease and obesity in the US

 Automation, smartphones and globalization are changing the nature of work.
 Some careers will be extinct before we retire.
 Meanwhile, new machines and processes will lead to new jobs we never imagined.
 The idea of lifelong learning will take on new meaning.
 How can we rethink education and job preparation so that learning is available, desirable and accessible?
 At the same time, the gig economy, online marketplaces and the “side hustle” mindset are creating a new kind of self-directed workforce — one with more freedom, shorter contracts, more frequent employers and fewer benefits.
 How can we provide access and opportunity to more rewarding, satisfying work?
 How can we make sure people have the tools and support systems they need to thrive?

 of American jobs are at risk of being automated by 2040

 Amount the US spends to help people deal with changes in the workplace

 Income earned by freelancers in the US in 2016